extendr/extendr/paper.md

 For many R package authors, being able to publish their code on CRAN is essential.
 However, CRAN has strict rules for publishing packages, including that the number of threads that a package uses at build & testing must not exceed 2.
-Uniquely, Rust has a package manager, which means that R packages have 3rd party dependencies external to R and CRAN.
+Uniquely, Rust has a package manager, which means that R packages have third-party dependencies external to R and CRAN.
-These must be vendored to ensure package stability (see ["Using Rust in CRAN packages "](https://cran.r-project.org/web/packages/using_rust.html)).
+These must be "vendored" to ensure package stability (see ["Using Rust in CRAN packages "](https://cran.r-project.org/web/packages/using_rust.html)).
 The `rextendr::use_cran_defaults()` and `rextendr::vendor_pkgs()` will ensure that dependencies are built entirely offline and from vendored sources, which ensures that the resulting R package is fully CRAN-compliant.